-- Code review We expect to release a new Code of Broadcasting Standards in July.
+Code review - We released a new, streamlined Code of Broadcasting Standards in July last year.
 This document, developed by broadcasters and the BSA in consultation with other stakeholders is designed to better reflect today's industry and community expectations.
-It also aligns, where appropriate, with frameworks overseen by other content standards entities, which will help ensure a more joined up regulatory system.
-It has been substantially simplified (including by combining the three previous codes for pay TV, free-to-air TV and radio into one Code) and is expected to be a much clearer and practical document for audiences and broadcasters to work with. - Audiences We want New Zealanders to have the information they need to make good decisions about the content they consume.
+It has been substantially simplified (including by combining the three previous codes for pay TV, free-to-air TV and radio into one Code) and is a much clearer and practical document for audiences and broadcasters to work with.

+- Audiences We want New Zealanders to have the information they need to make good decisions about the content they consume.
 Confident engagement with content is relevant to the safety, security, connectedness, wellness and development of communities.
-The release and use of our new Code is key to this and something we will promote and monitor over the next two years. - Complaints We need to be excellent at our core job maintaining an effective, responsive and quality complaints service.
+The release and use of our new Code is key to this and something we are monitoring for the two years following the release of the new Codebook. - Complaints We need to be excellent at our core job maintaining an effective, responsive and quality complaints service.
 We will deliver robust, well-reasoned, timely and relatable decisions with the appropriate level of resource.
-We continue to review and adjust how we work to ensure this.

-- Working collaboratively At the heart of what we are trying to achieve is our work with a wide group of people complainants, broadcasters, similar bodies, officials and community groups.
+We continue to review and adjust how we work to ensure this. - Working collaboratively At the heart of what we are trying to achieve is our work with a wide group of people complainants, broadcasters, similar bodies, officials and community groups.
 While we are an independent regulator, change and impact comes through working with others.
 The relationships we maintain and develop are key.
 They are a feature of our support for the review of content regulation.
 We want a refreshed, modern system which reflects the contemporary environment, supports public media and a healthy democracy, and promotes the wellbeing of all New Zealanders. - Education and engagement We need to ensure our external communications are appropriate, help educate people and show the value of free speech without harm.
 Awareness and informed engagement in the broadcasting standards system are particularly important for tamariki and rangatahi, and their parents and caregivers, who are faced with navigating a wide range of content.
 Our role includes educating the public on how to use the standards system to make good decisions about what they choose to watch and listen to.
-This includes ongoing work to build our cultural capability and reflect our commitment to the principles of Te Tiriti o Waitangi and Maihi Karauna.
-To enable greater focus on communications and engagement, we are making changes to our research spend, which will result in most being conducted on an alternating, biennial basis.
-This makes sense as much of it is internally focused and the results very consistent over many years.
-Doing this will provide more funding for work which is externally important, like engaging with a diverse range of audiences and broadcasters. - Value for money The trend for levy returns is downward while workload is up due to more complaints, their complexity and our role in advising and supporting reform activities.
+This includes ongoing work to build our cultural capability and reflect our commitment to the principles of Te Tiriti o Waitangi and Maihi Karauna. - Value for money The trend for levy returns is downward while workload is up due to more complaints, their complexity and our role in advising and supporting reform activities.
 We are accordingly again forecasting a deficit in the coming financial year.
-We acknowledge the Government's Budget 22 commitment of \$1.2m to BSA over the next four years which we appreciate.
-The systemic industry change and the COVID-19 pandemic are likely to have an ongoing impact on broadcasters and their revenue.
-This means we will continue to keep a watchful eye on the levy trend over the next year and manage our costs to maintain healthy reserves in line with our policy.
-In the meantime, we will work with other government agencies and identify efficiencies to ensure taxpayers and broadcasters receive value for money. - Climate change While a small agency we have made and will continue to make changes to reduce waste and our climate footprint.
+We are certain to see levies continuing to decline, and will continue to keep a watchful eye on levy trends over the coming years, managing our costs to maintain reserves in line with our policy.
+We will work with other government agencies and identify efficiencies to ensure taxpayers and broadcasters receive value for money. - Climate change While a small agency we have made and will continue to make changes to reduce waste and our climate footprint.
 This includes measures like moving to digital filing systems, reducing and offsetting our flights, sharing transport when needed, virtual meetings, flexible working arrangements and recycling. - Our people The well-being of those we interact with, our staff and board are of utmost importance.
 Internally we have built an open, supportive and trusting environment which encourages the exchange of ideas.
-Put simply, our people care.
 We value our reputation for acting professionally at all times, which we benchmark regularly.
 And we seek external advice to help us make the best decisions.